tejbhan111/t2yLLM/README.md

     - Raspberry Pi 5, 4GB
     - respeaker like from seeed studio
   - **server side** :
-    - An Nvidia GPU with 16GB of VRAM at least
+    - An Nvidia GPU with 16GB of VRAM (mini)

 ###  Pipeline :
   - **t2yLLM** uses AsyncLLMEngine in order to stream tokens and generate sound from them as soon as possible.